 development for certificated and/or classified staff.
 The goal is to provide training for school staff on

 improving the instruction for students in the sub-groups that did not meet AYP, thus improving the

-chances of helping this group or groups pass MSP at the percentage needed for Adequate Yearly
+chances of helping this group or groups pass the Washington state's assessment at the percentage needed for Adequate Yearly

 day in qualifying Title I schools.
 Low income is determined by free/reduced lunch status.
 Students may

 receive tutoring to improve reading and/or mathematics skills.
 Parents complete an application and select

 the tutoring program they wish from a list of state-approved providers.
 Once verified, providers work out

 location and schedule with the parents.
 Services can be done at school, in-home, or at a community